AI-QL/chat-ui/README.md

-# Chat-UI Lite
+# Chat UI

-The ChatUI is becoming increasingly complex, often encompassing an entire front-end project along with deployment solutions.
+The UI of Chat is becoming increasingly complex, often encompassing an entire front-end project along with deployment solutions.

 This repository aims to construct the entire front-end UI using a single HTML file, aiming for a minimalist approach to create a chatbot.

 By simplifying the structure and key functions, developers can quickly set up and experiment with a functional chatbot, adhering to a slimmed-down project design philosophy.